 Lex Naturalis publishes articles that consider the relevance of natural law theory to contemporary philosophical and legal discussions and debates.
 With its roots in classical and medieval ideas about ethics and the "good," natural law continues to be a vital source of moral insight for a postmodern society.
 Edited by Walter Raubicheck.

 Woolf Studies Annual is a refereed journal publishing substantial new scholarship on the work of Virginia Woolf and her milieu.
 Each volume includes several articles, reviews of new books, and an up-to-date guide to library special collections of interest to researchers.
 The Annual also occasionally features edited transcriptions of previously unpublished manuscripts.
 Edited by Mark Hussey.

-- Perspectives on Childhood Psychology and Education (New journal coming soon: April 2016)
+- Perspectives on Early Childhood Psychology and Education (April 2016)